Entropy675/CChessV2/README.md

 # CChessV2

 Version 2 of CChess Engine.
-Built with a lot more experience, right from the start.
+Uses websockets for greater inter-platform compatibility.
+The engine hosts a websocket server that is then connected to by any client.

 Instructions:
 - Make the program at root (it will also call the makefile in the linuxclient file).